 Incidentally, the most famous beagle in the world is Snoopy, the precocious companion of Charles M. Schulz's cartoon character Charlie Brown.

 A rather sad chapter in the history of the beagle is its use as a laboratory dog for animal experiments.
 Because of its good nature and human friendliness, the Beagle was at the top of the list of laboratory animals for a long time.

-It is a welcome development that animal testing is generally on the decline and many lab dogs are now given a normal life after testing.
-If you want to adopt a lab beagle, you must be aware that it will take extra time, love and patience.
+It is a welcome development that animal experiments are generally on the decline and many lab dogs are now able to lead a normal life after the experiments.
+If you want to adopt a lab beagle, you should be aware that it will need a lot of time, love and patience.

 The right food

 Beagles are uncomplicated in their diet, but have the same needs as other dogs.
 This means a balanced and species-appropriate diet.
 Dogs need high-quality protein from meat and fish and much less grain than in many conventional foods, which unfortunately has to be used as a filler.

 If you want to do something good for your dog, you should pay attention to a high meat content and the protein sources in the food.
 Protein from muscle meat is naturally more valuable than protein from meat and bone meal or slaughterhouse waste.

 The Beagle is one of the most voracious dogs.
 You should get into the habit of feeding your dog at certain times, preferably twice a day.
 If there is absolutely nothing outside of feeding times, your dog will not become a pushy beggar.
 Beagles can be very demanding and tricky when it comes to eliciting an extra treat from their owner.

 That's why you should really only give treats when it's appropriate.
 This can be as a reward for a special achievement or as part of a fixed ritual.
 In this way, the Beagle learns its limits and you avoid overly demanding behavior.